Miro0o/Docs-Notes/Information Science & Computer Science/🧮 Mathematics/Mathematics.md

-## Exploring The Edge of Mathematics
+## Exploring The Frontier of Mathematics
 https://en.wikipedia.org/wiki/List_of_unsolved_problems_in_mathematics
 List of unsolved problems in mathematics